-- Fit note from GP (if relevant i.e. if signed off sick).
+- Fitness note from GP (where relevant, for example if you are signed off sick).

-- If you /partner are working and use a registered childminder how much they pay for childcare – invoice.
+- If you/your partner are working and use a registered childminder, how much you pay for childcare (e.g. an invoice).

 - Details of any other benefits you are getting.